$LevyIO

 What is the Mortgage Interest Credit (MCC)?

-A credit for first-time homebuyers who received a Mortgage Credit Certificate from their state or local government.
+A homeowner credit for taxpayers who received a qualified Mortgage Credit Certificate from a state or local government agency and use Form 8396 to calculate the annual credit.

 How much is the Mortgage Interest Credit (MCC) worth?